-This shows that there are openings in the nuclear industry for graduates from a range of backgrounds and with various career ambitions.
+It shows that there are openings in the nuclear industry for graduates from a range of backgrounds and career ambitions.

 Nuclear energy apprenticeships

 Should you decide to pursue a career in the nuclear industry, you'll need to ensure you have the right qualifications.
-For engineering, scientific and information technology roles, having a degree in those subjects is likely to be the key requirement.
+For engineering, scientific and information technology (IT) roles, having a degree in those subjects is likely to be the key requirement.